allenyin55/academy-live-events-fork/README.md

 > 3. It takes a _very long time_ for each session to initialize, about 8-10 minutes.
 > 4. Click the `logs` link for a session to see how it's doing.

-I once tried initializing with a session snapshot, but it didn't seem to improve the time, although if the snapshot contains the changes for some or all of the subsequent setup steps, that would be worth it.
+TODO: I once tried initializing with a session snapshot, but it didn't seem to improve the time, although if the snapshot contains the changes for some or all of the subsequent setup steps, that would be worth it.
 If so, `create-sessions.sh` will need to be modified to include an argument for a snapshot id.

 ## Fix the Sessions